The efficacy and safety of ORGOVYX were evaluated in a multinational, phase 3, randomized, open-label, parallel-group study1,3,4

 ECOG=Eastern Cooperative Oncology Group; GnRH=gonadotropin-releasing hormone.

-*Biochemical relapse was defined by a rising PSA level.2
+Biochemical relapse was defined by a rising PSA level.3

-†ECOG performance status ranges from 0 to 5, with higher scores reflecting greater disability.2
+ECOG performance status ranges from 0 to 5, with higher scores reflecting greater disability.3

-‡One patient in the leuprolide group had a surgical vascular procedure on his leg and was given an ECOG score of 3 at screening because of the use of crutches.
-By the baseline Day 1 visit, the patient no longer used crutches, and his ECOG score had improved to 0.2
+One patient in the leuprolide group had a surgical vascular procedure on his leg and was given an ECOG score of 3 at screening because of the use of crutches.
+By the baseline Day 1 visit, the patient no longer used crutches, and his ECOG score had improved to 0.3

-§Patients with multiple risk factors were counted only once.2
+Patients with multiple risk factors were counted only once.3

-¶Included hypertension; dyslipidemia; diabetes; a history of myocardial infarction or cardiovascular disease; a history of stroke, transient ischemic attack, or cerebral hemorrhage; peripheral arterial disease; atrial fibrillation and other arrhythmias; heart valve disease; chronic obstructive pulmonary disease; chronic kidney disease; chronic liver disease; carotid artery stenosis or occlusion; venous thromboembolic events; and heart failure.2
+Included hypertension; dyslipidemia; diabetes; a history of myocardial infarction or CVD; a history of stroke, transient ischemic attack, or cerebral hemorrhage; peripheral arterial disease; atrial fibrillation and other arrhythmias; heart-valve disease; chronic obstructive pulmonary disease; chronic kidney disease; chronic liver disease; carotid artery stenosis or occlusion; venous thromboembolic events; and heart failure.3

-#Search criteria included "myocardial infarction" (broad standardized MedDRA query), "central nervous system hemorrhages and cerebrovascular conditions" (broad standardized MedDRA query).2
+Search criteria included "myocardial infarction" (broad standardized MedDRA query) and "central nervous system hemorrhages and cerebrovascular conditions" (broad standardized MedDRA query).3

 BMI=body mass index; MedDRA=Medical Dictionary for Regulatory Activities; SD=standard deviation.